Affiliate disclosure: This post may contain affiliate links. Please see our Privacy Policy.

 Hawthorns are also generally palatable to livestock like cattle and goats.
 Sometimes, people even use them as health supplements for animals like horses.

 If you have a heart condition or are on blood thinners or heart medication, talk to your physician before consuming hawthorn.
 Hawthorn is often used to lower blood pressure and treat heart issues.
-It may interact with certain conditions or medications.
+It may interact with certain conditions or medications, including beta-blockers, blood pressure medications, and digoxin.
+The interactions are not necessarily dangerous, but the combined effect can be stronger than expected, so a conversation with your prescriber is a good idea before adding regular hawthorn use to your routine.

 Hawthorn Fruit Cluster